About conversion counting options

 - Every conversion: With this setting, Google Ads counts every conversion (per tracked conversion action) that happens after an ad interaction.
 This is a good choice if you'd like to track and improve your sales, because every sale likely adds value for your business.

 You own a travel booking site used to reserve both hotel rooms and hire cars.
 You'd like to see how your ads drive each type of booking, so you choose to count every conversion.
-When someone travelling to Melbourne, Geelong and Katherine books one hotel reservation in each city (3 hotel reservations) and hire cars only in Melbourne and Geelong (2 car reservations), this conversion setting will count 5 conversions.
+When someone travelling to Melbourne, Canberra and Sydney books one hotel reservation in each city (3 hotel reservations) and rental cars only in Melbourne and Canberra (2 car reservations), this conversion setting will count 5 conversions.

 - One conversion: With this setting, Google Ads counts only one conversion per ad click.
 This is a good choice if you're not interested in the number of sales, but instead whether or not a certain kind of lead was generated.
 This is because usually only one, unique lead per ad click likely adds value for your business.

 You run an insurance company that offers home, car and life insurance, and measure conversions for each type of policy as a different conversion action.
 You'd like to see how well your ads drive people to fill in a form on your site requesting information about one or more insurance products.

 You notice people sometimes fill in multiple forms with different values for the same products.
 If the same person fills out 3 auto-insurance forms and 2 home-insurance forms, using one conversion will show you 2 conversions: one for each conversion action.